Nutrition Recommendations and Interventions for Diabetes

 In individuals with type 2 diabetes, ingested protein can increase insulin response without increasing plasma glucose concentrations.
 Therefore, protein should not be used to treat acute or prevent nighttime hypoglycemia.
 (A)

 High-protein diets are not recommended as a method for weight loss at this time.
 The long-term effects of protein intake >20% of calories on diabetes management and its complications are unknown.
-Although such diets may produce short-term weight loss and improved glycemia, it has not been established that these benefits are maintained long term.
+Although such diets may produce short-term weight loss and improved glycemia, it has not been established that these benefits are maintained long term, and long-term effects on kidney function for persons with diabetes are unknown.
 (E)

 The Dietary Reference Intakes’ acceptable macronutrient distribution range for protein is 10–35% of energy intake, with 15% being the average adult intake in the U.S. and Canada (22).
 The RDA is 0.8 g good-quality protein · kg body wt−1 · day−1 (on average, ∼10% of calories) (22).
 Good-quality protein sources are defined as having high PDCAAS (protein digestibility–corrected amino acid scoring pattern) scores and provide all nine indispensable amino acids.
 Examples are meat, poultry, fish, eggs, milk, cheese, and soy.
 Sources not in the “good” category include cereals, grains, nuts, and vegetables.
 In meal planning, protein intake should be greater than 0.8 g · kg−1 · day−1 to account for mixed protein quality in foods.